 Under Grid Code OC6, the ESO can instruct Distribution Network Operators (DNOs) to utilise OC6 Demand Control in order to reduce demand on the transmission system.
-The Grid Code explicitly states that in such circumstances Electricity Supply Emergency Code (ESEC) defined protection, against a supply interruption, cannot be given to critical sites, and DNOs face being non-compliant with the Grid Code in the event they choose to protect sites according to ESEC.
-The proposal is to remove a barrier preventing the use of ESEC protection of critical sites when implementing Demand Control under OC6.5.3.
+The Grid Code explicitly states that in such circumstances protection against a supply interruption cannot be given to critical sites, and DNOs face being non-compliant with the Grid Code in the event they choose to protect sites.
+The proposal is to remove a barrier preventing protection of critical sites when implementing Demand Control under OC6.5.3.